 Dr. Niraj Nirajan (UK)

-Dr Niraj Niranjan is currently a consultant anaesthetist at a district general hospital in Durham where his clinical services are focussed on vascular, paediatric and orthopaedic surgery and critical care on calls.
+Dr Niraj Niranjan is currently a consultant anaesthetist at a district general hospital in Durham where his clinical services are focussed on anaesthesia and critical care.
 He is a London medical school graduate and undertook his anaesthetic training in the Peninsula Deanery in the south west of England with one-year fellowship in Sacramento, California.

 Dr. Subramani Kandasamy (India)